wodowiesel/PiFunk/README.md

 dummyload 4-50W @ 50 Ohm cement or cooling-ribs for testing.

-For transmission you can use just a wire or a 2m/70 cm or other lamda(1/4)-antenna.
+For transmission you can use just a copper wire or a 2m/70 cm or other lamda(1/4)-antenna.

 Check laws of your country!